abbbshek/bird-mail/README.md

 ﻿# BirdMail is an email app

-The core intention was to apply and practice python OOP
+The core intention was to apply and practice Python OOP

-##Features
+## Features

 - **Message Management**: Create, read, delete and mark emails as read
 - **Folder System**: Inbox, Sent and Trash folders